fonbnk/docs/liquidity-bridge.md

 2. Call [Get order limits](#get-order-limits) for the selected deposit/payout configuration.
 3. Call [Get user KYC state](#get-user-kyc-state) to determine if KYC is required for the intended amounts and currency types.
    - If KYC is required, call [Submit user KYC](#submit-user-kyc) and wait until status is approved.
-4. Call [Get Quote](#get-quote) with the deposit/payout configuration and one side’s amount (deposit.amount or payout.amount, not both).
+4. Call [Get quote](#get-quote) with the deposit/payout configuration and one side’s amount (deposit.amount or payout.amount, not both).
    - Use deposit.fieldsToCreateOrder and payout.fieldsToCreateOrder to collect all required fields from the user.
-5. Call [Create Order](#create-order) with quoteId and the collected fields.
+5. Call [Create order](#create-order) with quoteId and the collected fields.
 6. User completes the deposit per transfer instructions on the order.
 7. If the transfer requires an intermediate action (stk_push / otp_stk_push), call [Trigger intermediate action](#trigger-intermediate-action).
 8. If required, call [Confirm order](#confirm-order) to confirm the deposit.
 9. Track order status as deposit validates and payout processes.
-10. Use [Get Order](#get-order) to poll for status and details at any time.
+10. Use [Get order](#get-order) to poll for status and details at any time.

 ## Fiat-to-Crypto Example Flow